Dragnet (1967 TV series): Cast

-Actors playing multiple roles during the series run include Don Ross, Olan Soule, Marco Lopez, Herb Vigran, Clark Howat, Art Balinger, Alfred Shelly, Art Gilmore, Ralph Moody, Virginia Gregg, Ed Deemer, Howard Culver, Bert Holland, Don Stewart, Bobby Troup, Len Wayland, William Boyett, Stacy Harris, Stuart Nisbet, Kent McCord, Robert Brubaker, Harry Bartell, Jill Banner, Robert Patten, Sidney Clute, Anthony Eisley, Virginia Vincent, Don Dubbins, James McEachin, Peggy Webber, Jack Sheldon, and Vic Perrin.
+Actors playing multiple roles during the series run include Art Balinger, Jill Banner, Harry Bartell, William Boyett, Robert Brubaker, Sidney Clute, Howard Culver, Ed Deemer, Don Dubbins, Anthony Eisley, Art Gilmore, Virginia Gregg, Stacy Harris, Bert Holland, Clark Howat, Marco Lopez, Kent McCord, James McEachin, Ralph Moody, Stuart Nisbet, Robert Patten, Vic Perrin, Don Ross, Jack Sheldon, Alfred Shelly, Olan Soule, Don Stewart, Bobby Troup, Herb Vigran, Virginia Vincent, Len Wayland, and Peggy Webber.

 Series overview

 Typically, each episode begins with stock footage of Los Angeles over Sgt.
 Joe Friday's introduction, "This is the city."
 Friday then specifies the day and time with a description of the watch, or shift, he and Gannon are working.
 The two investigate each case that arises with Friday, usually, the lead investigator.
 Although always polite and professional, Friday's manner of questioning witnesses, or suspects, is terse, clipped and rigid, resulting in rapid dialogue.
 If a witness begins providing irrelevant details, Friday often responds, "Ma’am (Sir), we just want to get the facts."
 At the end of each episode, the legal fate of the arrested suspects is revealed.
 Friday and Gannon are rarely shown outside their professional relationship.
 Gannon occasionally refers to his wife, Eileen, and family; and, sometimes encourages Friday, who is single, to have more of a social life.
 In a rare departure from the crime drama, a 1968 episode titled "Homicide: DR-06," depicts Friday inviting the Gannons to his apartment for a steak dinner, only to have the evening constantly interrupted by other tenants seeking Friday's assistance.